Pentecost Icons are about the descent of Holy Spirit, why so few women in Byzantine icons?

 The institution of Divine Spirit coming to all of humanity, acting through the Church, to sanctify the world.
-I want to use the Pentecost icon to illustrate a new approach to contemporary icon painting in general, while not offending the meaning behind icons as windows to the divine.
+I want to use the Pentecost Icons to illustrate a new approach to contemporary icon painting in general.
+It is not my intention to corrupt the meaning behind icons as windows to the divine.
 I am asking, why so few women represented in Byzantine icons?

-In some icons of the Pentecost we find the Apostle Paul, even though at that time he had not yet converted on the road to Damascus, hints that the icon may not be a purely historical picture.
+In some Pentecost Icons we find the Apostle Paul, even though at that time he had not yet converted on the road to Damascus.
+This is a hint that the icon may not be a purely historical picture.
 Sometimes, the evangelists Luke and Mark are also shown, despite also not having been present in the upper chamber at Pentecost.
 There are a vast Number of icons which fail to include a female saintly presence even though we know they were there.

 The gathering is supposed to be a representation of the NEW Church.

-I find it hard to believe these men were hiding in the upper room with no women.
+I find it hard to believe that these men were hiding in the upper room with no women.
 Or that these men were the first and only ones to be blessed by the holy spirit.
 Icons are intended to be windows for reflection and insight into the divine mind.
-I can easily imagine all the men wrapped in a blaze of divine light celebrating gaily in the upper room but perhaps there is more to the meaning and message.
+I can easily imagine all the men wrapped in a blaze of divine light celebrating gaily in the upper room.
+Perhaps there is more to the meaning and message.

 This is indeed great theology and deep iconographal language but again I ask, why so few women in Byzantine icons?
-If Icons images have been adjusted in the past why not include today a variety of female images to express to a wider audience the fact we as a world and church body are changing.
+If Icons images have been adjusted in the past why not include today a variety of female participants, his would help to express to a more integrated gender audience where the world and church body is changing.

-An Example of how women in Byzantine icons got written out.
+An Example of how women in Pentecost Icons got written out.

 Often Narrative icons are designed intentionally in a semi circle so the observers sense their own inclusion in the revelation. ( others include Holy Trinity, Ascension, Last Supper, Transfiguration) Originally Pentecost icons placed the Virgin Mary at the center, arms outstretched in the position of prayer.
-I figure women have been standing before icons for centuries naturally imagining themselves being included, with Mary at the center it is slightly easier.
-If she has been removed the icons changes in several ways.
+I figure women have been standing before icons for centuries naturally imagining themselves being included.
+Mary at the center make the imagining slightly easier.
+Removing her from the icons changes it in several ways.

 Earlier Pentecost icons show Mary the Mother of God occupying the “Teacher’s Seat”.
 Surviving icons of this sort originated in the west.
-The Theotokos’ presence in the center may have become problematic theologically speaking, as she became the ultimate exemplar of mystical silence.
+The Theotokos’ presence in the center may have become problematic theologically speaking.
+She became the ultimate exemplar of mystical silence.
 Ironically the Holy Spirit acts within people as a voice to teach, and manifest Christ’s teachings in the world.
 Mary was shown in the “teacher’s seat” yet the church silenced her.
-She or Mary Magdalena could have been included as appropriate disciples along with the twelve but somehow they both lost their female voice in Byzantine icons.
+She or Mary Magdalena could have been included as appropriate disciples along with the twelve.
+Somehow they both lost their female voice in Byzantine icons.

-The “Teacher’s Seat” appears to be empty but I suggest it invites those fully conscious of this divine cosmic spirit.
+The “Teacher’s Seat” appears to be empty, potentially inviting those fully conscious to sit and share their revelations of the divine cosmic spirit.